aeon-toolkit/aeon/docs/api_reference/base.md

 the limit again trains new members rather than restoring the discarded ones.
 Growing a contracted fit also requires raising `time_limit_in_minutes` above `fit_elapsed_time_`, since the contract bounds total training time.

+TemporalDictionaryEnsemble continues its guided parameter search instead, so the mutable limits are `n_parameter_samples` and `contract_max_n_parameter_samples`, counting every combination evaluated across calls. `max_ensemble_size` cannot
+change: members are retained and replaced against it as each candidate is evaluated, so a later value would neither recover discarded candidates nor reproduce an uninterrupted fit.
+A candidate whose evaluation fails is repeated on resuming rather than skipped, since its parameters stay in the search space and the random state is committed only once it has been evaluated.
+TDE gives its members `random_state` itself, so with a `RandomState` instance the members built after resuming depend on anything that consumed that generator in between, predictions from the checkpoint included; pass an integer seed where a resumed fit must match an uninterrupted one exactly.

 Continuation validates a joblib hash of the converted training data and labels, including values, order and dtypes.
 This reads the dataset once per fit/resume